 You must first install HEVC Codec (or enable it, depending on the model) so you can display files saved in HEVC format or save images that are displayed in HDR PQ mode in HEIF format (extension: .hif).
 HEIF stands for High Efficiency Image File format.
 Saving in HEIF format allows you to save images while retaining the wide dynamic range of HDR PQ.

-HEIF image files, MP4 movie files shot with a supporting camera having Canon Log set
+HEIF image files, HEVC compressed movie files

 Preparation for Working with Files Saved in HEVC Format (Display and Saving)